kpwai/predicting-battery-performance/README.md

 The project is implemented in a single Python file where:
 - **Training**: Both Linear Regression and Random Forest Regressor models are trained on the synthetic dataset.
 - **Prediction**: Predictions are made on a test set, and performance is evaluated using metrics such as R² and Mean Absolute Error.
-- **Evaluation**: Evaluation metrics for both models are printed, allowing you to compare their performance.
+- **Evaluation**: Evaluation metrics for the model is printed, allowing you to compare the performance.
 - **Explainability**: LIME is used to explain feature importance, helping to understand which features most affect the prediction of battery life and efficiency.

 ## Dataset